patrickwolf/tk-config-default2/dev/README.md

 # Setup Dev-Env

+## 1. Fix paths
+After zip-file extraction the `install/core/Windows.cfg` file needs to be adopted with the proper user-path according to your local system.

+The following steps are assumed to be executed from within the previously extracted directory.

-## 1. Setup virtualenv
+## 2. Setup virtualenv
-After zip-file extraction create a virtualenv with the shotgun python.
+Then create a virtualenv with the shotgun python.
 ```
 c:\Program Files\Shotgun\Python3\python.exe -m venv .venv
 ```
 Alternatively let VSCode create the .venv by directing it to the shotgun python executable.

-## 2. Install additional python libs
+## 3. Install additional python libs

 ```
 .venv/Scripts/pip.exe install -r config/dev/requirements.txt
 ```

-## 3. Download Apps and Cache
+## 4. Download Apps and Cache

 ```
 tank.bat cache_apps
 ```

-## 4. Ready to start
+## 5. Ready to start

 Now it should be possible to run the publish app from within the "Desktop Tool" and through the `config/dev/start_engine.py` script.
 The latter should help for easy debugging and scripting.